dcradu/resite_ip/README.md

 # resite_ip

-This branch of the `resite_ip` repository contains Python scripts used to deploy RES assets based on the different siting strategies investiaged in Chapter 9 ("On the role of complementarity in siting renewable power generation assets and its economic implications for power systems") of the following publication: "Complementarity of Variable Renewable Energy Sources",
+This branch of the `resite_ip` repository contains Python scripts used to deploy RES assets based on the different siting strategies investigated in Chapter 9 ("On the role of complementarity in siting renewable power generation assets and its economic implications for power systems") of the following publication: "Complementarity of Variable Renewable Energy Sources",
 ISBN: 9780323855273, available [here](https://www.elsevier.com/books/complementarity-of-variable-renewable-energy-sources/jurasz/978-0-323-85527-3).
 ## Setup

-This module runs in any 3.x version of Python.
-The Python packages required to run this module are listed in the `requirements.yml` file included in the repository.
-Their installation can be easily achieved via the the following command that builds a separate environment for this module from the `yml` file:

-    conda env create -f environment.yml

-The tool requires to installation of the `gurobi` solver.

-## Minimal working example
+This module runs in any `Python` version older than 3.6.
+In addition, all siting scripts are written in `Julia`, so a `Julia` version no older than 1.5 is also required.
+Finally, the tool requires to installation of the `gurobi` solver (with a valid license).
+Once `Python`, `Julia` and `gurobi` are installed on the machine, the installation of language-specific modules can follow, in the upcoming order:

+* `git clone` repository
+* checkout the `feature-book` branch of the repository
+* create a `Python` environment from the `requirements.yml` file
+* install of `Julia`-specific modules via the `import Pkg; Pkg.add()` command
+* download input [data](https://dox.uliege.be/index.php/s/L9jH5aCQdZ7ie4W) folder and set-up data paths in the `config_model.yaml` file

+## Repository structure

 This structure of this package is as follows:
 * `resite_ip` as a container for: